-- Use bottled water.
+- Bring water.
 Sensitive spirited babies’ intestinal systems often react to changes in water.
-Use bottled water or bring water from home.
+Bring water from home or use bottled water.

 - Be kind to yourself.
 To help everyone remain calm, review your itinerary.
 Allow extra time to get out the door, rushing triggers everybody.
 Plan down time between activities.
 And before you finalize your itinerary consider cutting it in half!